drakkan/sftpgo/docs/custom-actions.md

 - `fs_provider`, `0` for local filesystem, `1` for S3 backend, `2` for Google Cloud Storage (GCS) backend
 - `bucket`, not null for S3 and GCS backends
 - `endpoint`, not null for S3 backend if configured
 - `status`, integer.
-0 means an error occurred.
-1 means no error
+0 means a generic error occurred.
+1 means no error, 2 means quota exceeded error

 The HTTP request will use the global configuration for HTTP clients.